Agenda

 Transloading represents an opportunity to move your short line operation to the next level.
 This diverse panel will cover aspects of conveyance, facility footprint, emissions, long-term planning and some legal considerations.

 A rise in the public’s general interest in freight railroading is at a level not seen in quite some time.
-A media professional will provide key considerations for a media crisis plan, and expert media managers will discuss how to control the spin — particularly in your community.
+At this session, expert media managers will cover the latest trends, the need for education on the benefits of rail to the national economy and discuss how to control the spin — particularly in your community.

 • Eastern Region Railroad Sandhouse Meeting